SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 you to complete the proposed project during the remainder of the academic semester.
 After you have finished both of the code blocks, please write one or two paragraphs that explain how the code snippet demonstrates project feasibility.

+#### What tasks will you complete after the approval of your project proposal?

+TODO: Write a list of at least five tasks that you will complete after the approval of your project proposal.
+The steps that you furnish should be in the order that you will complete them and include technical details about what you will build and how you will evaluate your progress on each task.

 ### Learning Objectives